nartodono/Example-Game-Memory-Trainer/README.md

 1. **Generate Pointermap:**
    Right-click the found address and choose **"Generate pointermap"**.
-   Wait until the process finishes.
+   Wait until the process finished.

 2. **Restart & Repeat:**
    Close the game, open it again, and repeat step 1 to find the new address.